komeg1/cs2res_fix/README.md

 # CS2 Beta resolution fix

-The simple app let you change your resolution and refresh rate to arbitrary values in CS2 Beta.
+The simple app let you change your resolution, aspect ratio and refresh rate to arbitrary values in CS2 Beta.
 It was made for my own purpose, due to the problem with unavailable resolutions and refresh rates in the options of the game.

 You can do the changes easily without the app.
 It was made for people that don't want to mess around with config files.